 Our only complaint was a mix-up at check-in as the Family Room with a balcony we reserved was unavailable.
 They provided an alternate room and compensated us for the difference in value.

-This small café, run by three Australians, gives disadvantaged youths a chance at developing their skills and confidence.
+This small café, run by three Australians, gives disadvantaged youth a chance to develop their skills and confidence.
 The food is fantastic and affordable as well.
-Celine and I each ordered a Colombian açai bowl, while the kids split a large bowl of granola & yogurt, with a side of peanut butter toast.
+Celine and I each ordered a Colombian açai bowl, while the kids split a large bowl of granola and yogurt, with a side of peanut butter toast.

 Pa Antojarte